 The following constraints are additional to those specified in Participation Data Specification [NEHT2011v].
-Constraints are explained in Appendix B.
+Constraints are explained in Appendix B, Specification Guide for Use.

-- Participation Type SHALL have a fixed value of "Information Provider". - PERSON OR ORGANISATION OR DEVICE SHALL be instantiated as a PERSON or as a DEVICE.
+• Participation Type SHALL have an implementation-specific value equivalent to "Information Provider".

+PERSON OR ORGANISATION OR DEVICE SHALL be instantiated as a PERSON or as a DEVICE.